curvedinf/hypercells/README.md

 Hypercells is highly configurable.
 By default hypercells provides a column and row view, but it is configurable to meet virtually any requirement.

-# Quick Look
+## Quick Look

-Adding Hypercells to your app is as easy as dropping the hypercells app into your project directory, then adding a few code snippets:
+Adding Hypercells to your app is as easy as dropping the hypercells app (the hypercells directory in this repository) into your project directory and then adding a few code snippets:

 In your project `settings.py`: